 - Breaking the blocks apart without cutting or grinding (to reduce the risk of contaminating more trim)

-- Spray anti-microbial solution on the individual pieces of beef trim
+- Spray the anti-microbial solution on the individual pieces of beef trim

 - Flip pieces and spray again